KaviHShah/Intro-to-Python/materials/01-why-learn-python.md

 ::: {.callout-tip}
 #### Learning Objectives

-- Obtain a broad introduction to Python
+- Gain a broad introduction to Python
 - Explore the advantages and disadvantages of Python as a programming language for data science
 - Examine various examples of Python's common applications and evaluate when to use python
 :::